The Alsace Wine Route, inaugurated in 1953, is a 170-kilometre journey through time and taste.

 Eguisheim

-When looking at a photo of Eguisheim taken from above, it is easy to be amazed by the shape of this medieval city, which was built in three concentric circles around the octagonal Romanesque chateau.
+When looking at a photo of Eguisheim taken from above, it is easy to be amazed by the shape of this medieval city, built in three concentric circles around the octagonal Romanesque chateau.

 This birthplace of the Alsatian vineyards was listed as one of the Most Beautiful Villages in France in 2003 and has been awarded the National Grand Prize winner for Flowers since 1989.